Mirror Symmetry for Truncated Cluster Varieties: Symplectic geometry background

-The motivation for studying the Lagrangian $\LL_\Sigma$ was the following result, studied by Bondal and FLTZ and eventually proved in full generality by Kuwagaki (later reproved in many cases in \cite{Zhou-ccc}): \begin{theorem}[\cite{Ku}] There is an equivalence of dg categories $\Sh^w_{-\LL_\Sigma}(M_{S^1})\cong\Coh(\oX_\Sigma)$ between the category of wrapped constructible sheaves on the torus $M_{S^1}$ with singular support in $-\LL_\Sigma$ and the category of coherent sheaves on the toric stack $\oX_\Sigma.$ \end{theorem} The theory of Liouville sectors has made it possible to relate the Lagrangian $\LL_\Sigma$ to the Hori-Vafa Landau-Ginzburg model and hence to reframe the above in more traditional mirror-symmetric language. \begin{theorem}[\cite{GS17,Zhou-skel}] Let $\Delta\subset N_\RR$ be a polytope containing 0, and let $\Sigma$ be the fan of cones on the faces of $\Delta.$ As above, let $W$ be a Laurent polynomial $M_{\CC^\times}\to \CC$ with Newton polytope $\Delta.$ Then $\LL_\Sigma$ is the Lagrangian skeleton of the Liouville sector associated to $(M_{\CC^\times},W).$ \end{theorem} \begin{corollary} The dg category $\Sh^w_{-\LL_\Sigma}(M_{S^1})$ is equivalent to the wrapped Fukaya category $\cW(M_{\CC^\times}, W)$ of the Liouville sector associated to the Hori-Vafa Landau-Ginzburg model $(M_{\CC^\times}, W).$ \end{corollary}
+The theory of Liouville sectors has made it possible to relate the Lagrangian $\LL_\Sigma$ to the Hori--Vafa Landau--Ginzburg model and hence to reframe the above in more traditional mirror-symmetric language. \begin{Theorem}[\cite{GS17,Zhou-skel}] Let $\Delta\subset N_\RR$ be a polytope containing 0, and let $\Sigma$ be the fan of cones on the faces of $\Delta$.
+As above, let $W$ be a Laurent polynomial $M_{\CC^\times}\to \CC$ with Newton polytope $\Delta$.
+Then $\LL_\Sigma$ is the Lagrangian skeleton of the Liouville sector associated to $(M_{\CC^\times},W)$. \end{Theorem}